collab-uniba/Software-Solutions-for-Reproducible-ML-Experiments/README.md

 In the following sections of this README the full sample of tools is classified according to the features of the three category of the taxonomy which the article presents; for the reader's convenience, the taxonomy is shown in the following paragraph.

-The `tools/` folder contains environment teplates for the tools that require a local installation to be executed.
+The `tools/` folder contains environment templates for the tools that require a local installation to be executed.
 To try the tools we used -- where possible -- a realistic case study inspired to the lessons of the [Kaggle's micro-courses](https://www.kaggle.com/learn/overview) "Intro to Machine Learning" and "Intermediate Machine Learning".
 The `kernels/` folder contains template notebooks implementing the case study, while the sample dataset is stored in the `input/` folder.

 ## The Taxonomy